cdcdd15/raiffaisen-accounts/README.md

-# raiffaisen-accounts (Spring boot project to manage accounts)
+## raiffaisen-accounts (Spring boot project to manage accounts and use exchange rates from external online service)

+#Build project and start containers

 Package locally with mvn clean package does the following
 - all unit tests are run